edricantoine/UrFridge/README.md

-# MyFridge
+# UrFridge

-An application that allows users to store a multitude of fridges, each with their own list of ingredients.
-Items can be added to and removed from a fridge, and the Spoonacular API is used to suggest recipes based on select items the user has in their fridge.
+An application that allows users to keep track of what's in their fridge, freezer, or pantry!
+Items can be added to and
+removed from a location, and the Spoonacular API is used to suggest recipes based on select items the user has in their food storage.

 Powered by the Spoonacular API.